isotopp/isotopp.github.io/_posts/2021-04-06-mysql-and-uuids.md

 This is not a particular dense packing of data for storage.
 The [UUID_TO_BIN()](https://dev.mysql.com/doc/refman/8.0/en/miscellaneous-functions.html#function_uuid-to-bin) function takes any of these strings and returns a `VARBINARY(16)` for storage.

-The function has an optional second parameter, the `swap` flag.
+The function has an optional second parameter, the `swap_flag`.
 When applied to a Type 1 UUID, the time bytes are being swapped around so that chronological ascending UUIDs from the same node are also having numerically ascending values.
 This optimizes storage with InnoDB.

-It is thus recommended you define UUID columns as `VARBINARY(16)` and use the UUID_TO_BIN(uuid_string, 1) function to store Type 1 UUIDs.
+- *Type 1 UUID:* It is recommended you define UUID columns as `VARBINARY(16)` and use the`UUID_TO_BIN(uuid_string, 1)` function to store data.

-You should use UUID_TO_BIN(uuid_string, 0) to store Type 6 UUIDs, because Type 6 has been specifically created to avoid the swapping of time bytes around.
+- *Type 6 UUID:* You should use `UUID_TO_BIN(uuid_string, 0)` to store Type 6 UUIDs, because Type 6 has been specifically created to avoid the swapping of time bytes around.
+- Other types: These do not profit from swapping, so also use `UUID_TO_BIN(uuid_string, 0)`.

 ## BIN_TO_UUID function

 The inverse function to UUID_TO_BIN is [BIN_TO_UUID()](https://dev.mysql.com/doc/refman/8.0/en/miscellaneous-functions.html#function_bin-to-uuid).
-It also needs a swap flag, in order to undo the swapping around done to Type 1 UUIDs.
+It needs the same `swap_flag` value as has been used at write time in order to unpack the data correctly.

 # It should hurt less